 There’s no doubt that securing a position at Ryans Equestrian Centre is the training opportunity of a lifetime, but just what is it like working for two high achieving celebrities of the Equestrian world?

-Bree Tillitzki and Caity Herbert have been working at Ryans for 12 years and 18 months respectively.
-Bree is Heath and Rozzie’s Chief Dressage Groom while Caity runs the office while schooling the Eventing horses.
+Bree Tillitzki and Caitie Herbert have been working at Ryans for 12 years and 18 months respectively.
+Bree is Heath and Rozzie’s Chief Dressage Groom while Caitie runs the office while schooling the Eventing horses.
 We got the inside word from them on what a day in the life is like, working for ‘The Real Ryans’.

 - How did you come to work for the Ryans?